ShreyKhanduja/Duplicate-Semantic-Questions-Identifier/README.md

 # quora-question-pairs
-A NLP project to find weather given 2 questions are same are not semantically speaking.
+A project to find weather given 2 questions are same are not semantically speaking, using NLP.

 Dataset Link - https://www.kaggle.com/c/quora-question-pairs